harismuneer/Restaurant-Management-System/README.md

 ---
 ## Contributors
-These awesome people worked really hard to get the job done:
+It was really fun to work with these techies to get the job done:

 * [Hassaan Elahi](https://github.com/Hassaan-Elahi)
 * [Mahnoor Kashif](https://github.com/mahnoorkashif)